George-Seah/horror-game/Horror Game/Library/PackageCache/com.unity.burst/Documentation~/modding-support.md

 ```

-This code scans the "Mods" folder, and for each folder it finds within, it attempts to load both a managed dll and a Burst compiled dll.
+This code scans the `Mods` folder, and for each folder it finds within, it attempts to load both a managed dll and a Burst-compiled dll.
 It does this by adding them to an internal list that it can then iterate on and call the respective interface functions.

-The names of the files are arbitrary: see [Simple Create Mod Menu Button](#simple-create-mod-menu-button), which is the code that generated those files.
+The names of the files are arbitrary: refer to [Simple Create Mod Menu Button](#simple-create-mod-menu-button), which is the code that generated those files.

 Because this code loads the managed assemblies into the current domain, you need a domain reload to unload those before you can overwrite them.
 Unity automatically unloads the Burst dll files automatically unloaded when you exit Play mode.
 This is why a Boolean to disable the modding system is included, for testing in the Editor.